Hans Smolders

 Henricus Adrianus Josephus "Hans" Smolders (born 15 September 1960) is a Dutch politician, former professional ice hockey player and entrepreneur.

 He worked as a refrigeration mechanic until he sold his company in 2001.
 The next year, he was elected to be a member of the House of Representatives for the Pim Fortuyn List (LPF).
 He served in this position for less than a year.
-Since then, Smolders has been active in local politics in his home town of Tilburg, being a member of the municipal council for most of this period.
+Since then, Smolders has been active in local politics in his hometown of Tilburg, having been a member of the municipal council for most of this period.
 In 2019, he was elected to the States of North Brabant for Forum for Democracy and he returned to the House of Representatives after the 2021 general election.
 During his years as a refrigeration mechanic, Smolders also was a professional ice hockey player, having played multiple matches for the Dutch national ice hockey team.

 Early life and career

 Smolders was born on 15 September 1960 in Tilburg.
 His father was a mailman.
 Smolders attended vocational school, and graduated in 1977.
 In the following five years, he received two degrees in refrigeration, one from a college in 's-Hertogenbosch and one from a college in Ede.
 Alongside, Smolders worked as a refrigeration mechanic.
 After his education, he kept working in that field, and started his own company in 1984.
 Smolders sold his company, called "Smol Koeling", in 2001, causing him to declare himself financially independent.

-During that same time, Smolders was an ice hockey player of the Tilburg Trappers, playing a total of 341 games between 1977 and 1986.
+During that same time, Smolders was an ice hockey player for the Tilburg Trappers, playing a total of 341 games between 1977 and 1986.
 Furthermore, he was part of the Dutch junior ice hockey team and of the national ice hockey team, playing in 13 international matches for the latter team between 1978 and 1983.

 Political career

 National

 Smolders was a candidate in the 2002 general election as a member of the Pim Fortuyn List.
 He was the 16th person on the candidate list of that party.
 During the election season, he was Pim Fortuyn's driver.
 Nine days before the election, Fortuyn was assassinated by Volkert van der Graaf.
-As Fortuyn's driver, Smolders witnessed the event, and said he followed the suspect afterwards until Van der Graaf was arrested by the police.
-After the election, he became a member for the Pim Fortuyn List in the House of Representatives.
+As Fortuyn's driver, Smolders witnessed the event, and he followed the suspect afterwards until Van der Graaf was arrested by the police.
+After the election, he became a member of the Pim Fortuyn List in the House of Representatives.
 He left the lower house in January 2003.

 He was elected to the House again in the 2021 general election on behalf of Forum for Democracy.
-Shortly after his election, he left the Forum for Democracy in protest against the party releasing poster comparing the COVID-19 lockdown measures to the Nazi occupation of the Netherlands.
+Shortly after his election, he left the Forum for Democracy in protest against the party releasing a poster comparing the COVID-19 lockdown measures to the Nazi occupation of the Netherlands.
 He subsequently joined the Belang van Nederland party.